chadlevn/TDD-Outdoors/README.md

 ### Add Activities

-This feature has a model and a comomand.
+This feature has a model and a command.

 The model has only what is necessary to add a new activity.
 It has validation rules and tests for each of them.

 The command takes in the model, and adds a new activity to the database context.
 It has tests proving that it adds a new activity and returns the new primary key.